Dudous/IAgro/README.md

-# IAagro - Inteligence that Cultivates the Future
+# IAagro - Intelligence that Cultivates the Future